 The Company is authorized to issue an unlimited number of common shares without par value (Common Shares).
-As at March 23, 2022, there are 302,770,890 Common Shares issued and outstanding.
+As at February 21, 2024, there were 323,604,696 Common Shares issued and outstanding.
 The holders of Common Shares are entitled to: (i) one vote per Common Share at all meetings of shareholders; (ii) receive dividends as and when declared by the directors of Equinox Gold; and (iii) receive a pro rata share of the assets of Equinox Gold available for distribution to the shareholders in the event of the liquidation, dissolution or winding-up of Equinox Gold.
 There are no pre-emptive, conversion or redemption rights attached to the Common Shares.

 In August 2019, the Company completed a consolidation of its outstanding Common Shares on the basis of one post-Consolidation Common Share for every five pre-consolidation Common Shares (the Consolidation).
-The Company's convertible securities were adjusted pursuant to the arrangement and have been reported in this document on an as adjusted basis, unless stated otherwise.
+The Company's convertible securities were adjusted pursuant to the arrangement and have been reported in this document on an adjusted basis, unless stated otherwise.